Beyond the Crisis: Lessons from ~40K Failed Startups in India.

 1. Prioritize Product-Market Fit & Sustainable Revenue

-Find real PMF, funding without it is a ticking time bomb.
+Find real Product-Market Fit (PMF), funding before that it is a ticking time bomb.

 Don’t build on vanity metrics or speculative growth.